nahummaru/prot-rl/README.md

 ```
 Replace `experiment_name` with the desired experiment script path.
 Each experiment will produce, fold and calculate statistics for each considered feature.

+## External Packages
+In case your are planning to use CLEAN, you will need to clone and set it up as explained in the [repo](https://github.com/user-attachments/assets/7798476a-c979-4005-bc52-4f3608ef1e37)

 ## Troubleshooting

 Refer to the documentation for more details on how to configure and run your experiments.